LoayMoh99/EthernetFrameParser/README.md

 4. ### Application Manager
     The Application Manager orchestrates the entire application workflow, coordinating I/O operations, packet parsing, and output generation.

+    Have a Queue of packets to be parsed and displayed/printed

 5. ### DEFS
     Contains global constants, definitions, and helper functions used throughout the project.

 6. ### Main File
     The entry point of the application.

+## Program Workflow
+So the App Manager do 3 main steps:
+- #### Get User Action
+    -   See which action (i/o from std , i/o from file, exit) that the user choose
+- #### Execute This Action:
+    -   Get input frame(s) from the user
+    -   Parse each frame (if applicable) and return its suatible packet
+        - Supported Packet Types
+            - **ARP Packet**
+            - **IP Packet**
+                - ICMP Payload
+                - UDP Payload
+            - **Other Packet**
+    -   Add this packet to the packet queue in the application manager
+- #### Update The Interface:
+    -   Loop over the queue to packet by packet
+    -   Make each packet print its parsed info
+    -   Remove this parsed packet